uchicago-library/ldr_metadatastorage/README.md

 Every POST submission to the ldr metadata storage MUST be well-formed XML or JSON and be UTF-8 encoded.
 In addition, the information being submitted MUST conform to specific formatting requirements as will be defined for each piece of information that requirements are relevant.

 - Where a collection identifier is submitted it MUST not exist in the ldr metadata storage before submission occurs
-- Where a unit identifier is submitted it MUST not exist in the ldr metadata storage before submission occurs
 - The root element MUST be input
 - The element input MUST have the following namespaces
   - ```http://lib.uchicago.edu/ldr``` which this document refers to with the shorthand ldr